ls0t/seaport/README.md

 _Sources_ are where IP+port comes from for port forwarding.
 Usually from your infrastructure, like your router or VPN provider.

 _Actions_ are plugins that automatically configure external clients using programmatic means, like your torrent client.
-You need at least one action for seaport to be useful to you.
+You may need at least one action for seaport to be useful to you.

 _Notifiers_ are optional ways to send human-readable updates.